ccslabs/OSDevIDE/README.md

 1. Development of the Logging Window (Done)
 2. First Run - Set up Project Folders and the IDE Application Folders  (Done)
 3. Development of the Start Window - In Progress
-4. Development of the Project Window
+4. Development of the Project Window - In Progress
+5. Adding Bootloader Templates - In Progress

 ####Useful Links